Banks of Hong Kong

 Supported banks

-Note: The table below provides information on some of the supported banks for informational purposes, it may change without additional notice.
+The following table lists the names and identifiers of some banks supported by the Banks of Hong Kong method, the list may change without additional notice.
 For more details, see the List of the supported banks.
 For the most recent list of supported banks, contact your ecommpay Key Account Manager.

 Bank ID